baratgabor/Unity3D-SoundManager/README.md

 - ### Generally efficient code
   - I tried to avoid allocations and losing performance for no good reason.
 So it uses `bool` flags instead of more expensive checking, properly uses a `Dictionary` for lookups and `Lists` for indexed access, and even caches `Vector3.zero` to avoid those repetitive calls.
   - One thing you might want to look into is the infamous allocation when you use `enum` as `Dictionary` keys.
 I have no idea if this still happens in the version of Mono current Unity3D releases use; if so, you can supposedly avoid it by providing a custom comparer.

+## Usage examples

+Just for illustrative purposes, because it's really obvious and straightforward to use.

+  - Playing a 'sound type' **the simplest way possible** (no 3D positioning, perfect for mobile games):

+     `SoundManager.Instance.PlaySound(GameSound.Rocket);`

+  - Playing a 'sound type' **at a given world position**:

+     `SoundManager.Instance.PlaySound(GameSound.Rocket, transform.position);`

+  - Playing a 'sound type' **at a given world position**, by **overriding pitch and volume** with a multiplier on top (obviously you can leave out the parameter names :) ):

+     `SoundManager.Instance.PlaySound(GameSound.Rocket, transform.position, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f);`

+  - Playing a 'sound type' **at a given world position**, by **overriding pitch and volume** with a multiplier on top, and setting a **callback to be invoked when the sound playback finishes** (where *DoAfterPlayback* is a void parameterless method):

+     `SoundManager.Instance.PlaySound(GameSound.Rocket, transform.position, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f, DoAfterPlayback);`

+*(Note that the callback shown is obviously available as an optional parameter on all of the method overloads, not just on the longest.
+Also note that there is an overload for setting pitch and volume override without having to specify a `Vector3`.)*

+## Setup

+1. **Specify your `sound types` by editing the `GameSound` enum.** This means that all the sounds you want to be able to play need to be named in this enum.
+This obviously has some drawbacks, for example you can't just nilly-willy delete values from the enum and shift the rest of the values, because Unity actually saves the enum values as an `integer`.
+But using the enums is very comfortable, so I personally like this approach.
+If you want, you can look into associating explicit integer values to your enum values, and then it's safer to modify it.
+2. **Add the `SoundManager` script as a component to a `GameObject`.** This hardly needs an explanation, if you have ever seen a computer before.
+3. **Add entries to the `SoundManager` component's `Sound List` array in Inspector.** Change the 'None' sound type to an actual sound type, select your `AudioClip`, and set your pitch and volume ranges.
+4. **You're ready to call `SoundManager`'s `PlaySound()` methods.

+*(Note that `SoundManager`, as it is provided here, uses a very simple singleton implementation that exposes a static instance of itself, called `Instance`.
+This instance is created when the class is first instantiated, and any further instantiation (which shouldn't happen to begin with) will destroy itself.
+You can just change this to however you prefer to access your service components.)*

+## What this component doesn't have

+- There is no Editor customization provided.
+The display of arrays in the Unity Inspector is hideous, so I did include some trickery *(with platform-specific compile directives, restricting it to the Unity Editor)* to at least replace the default `'Element'`names with the value of the enums.
+But if you use some generic/universal Editor script package, possibly even this is superfluous.
+- One functionality that would be nice to have is a 'Play' button right besides the sound settings, so you could try how does the AudioClip sound with the set ranges.
+Maybe I'll look into implementing this.

 ## Notes

-Let me know if you happen to find any bugs, or spot any sort of weirdness with the code.
+**Let me know if you happen to find any bugs**, or spot any sort of weirdness with the code.
 I'm coming from normal .Net development, so I can't rule out the possibility that I'm anaware of some weirdness in Unity how handles lifecycle of objects, coroutines, or who knows what.